david-cons/2IOA0-dbl-hti-webtech-project/README.md

 2. Go to static: `cd static`
 3. Install node packages: `npm install`
 4. After making changes to .scss files build the assest: `npm run watch`

+## Clear Web:
+You can access the website on the clear web by following this link : https://webtech-group-13.herokuapp.com/